mariebissell/mariebissell.github.io/_pages/about.md

 <br><br><br>
 <strong>Recent refereed publications</strong><br>

+Bissell, M., & Clopper, C. G. (Accepted).
+The effect of listener dialect experience on perceptual adaptation to and generalization of a novel vowel shift. <em>Laboratory Phonology: Journal of the Association for Laboratory Phonology</em>.

+Bissell, M., Álvarez-Retamales, J., Champagne, M., Hatcher, J., Omar, S., & Wolfram, W. (2024).
+Linguistic literacy and advocacy in action: Case studies in community engagement.
+In A. H. Charity Hudley, M. Bucholtz, & C. Mallinson, <em>Oxford Collection on Inclusion in Linguistics</em>.
+Oxford University Press.

 Shport, I., Bissell, M., Berkson, K., & Carmichael, K. (2023).
 Regional and individual variation in acoustic targets of /ai/ and /au/ in American English. <em>Proceedings of the International Conference of the 20th International Congress of Phonetic Sciences</em>.
 <br><br>
 Bissell, M. (2023).
 Placing /aw/ retraction in the retreat from the Southern Vowel Shift in Raleigh, North Carolina. <em>Journal of English Linguistics, 55</em>(1): 66-83.
 DOI: https://doi.org/10.1177/00754242221144474.